|Back to Visas and Citizenship||English I 中文|

 You should not complete your health examinations if you do not have an appointment to lodge a Subclass 462 Working Holiday visa application as health examination results are generally only valid for a maximum of 12 months.

-Go to the My Health Declarations support page on the department’s website and click on the link provided to start your My Health Declaration form.
+Go to My Health Declarations on the website of the Department of Home Affairs and click on the link provided to start your My Health Declarations form.

 You will then be prompted to set up an ImmiAccount.
 Once you have logged into ImmiAccount click on the New Application button.
 Then click on the My Health Declarations link by expanding the Health application group.

-Once you have secured an application lodgement appointment, please complete the My Health Declaration online form to determine which health examinations you are required to complete.
+Once you have secured an application lodgement appointment, please complete the My Health Declarations online form to determine which health examinations you are required to complete.

-When you have completed the My Health Declaration online form a link to organise health examinations will appear.
+After you have completed the My Health Declarations online form, a link to organise health examinations will appear.
 Follow the instructions provided to complete your health examinations before lodging your visa application.

 - record medical history information online before completing your examinations (if a medical examination is required only);

 - consent to having your health examinations recorded electronically in eMedical, our health processing system; and